Burma Railway: Death rates and causes

 In addition to malnutrition and physical abuse, malaria, cholera, dysentery and tropical ulcers were common contributing factors in the death of workers on the Burma Railway.

-Estimates of deaths among Southeast Asian civilians subject to forced labour, often known as rōmusha, vary widely, because statistics are incomplete and fragmented.
-However, authorities agree that the percentage of deaths among the rōmusha was much higher than among the Allied military personnel.
-The total number of rōmusha working on the railway may have reached 300,000 and according to some estimates, the death rate among them was as high as 50 percent.
-The labourers that suffered the highest casualties were Burmese and Indian Tamils from Malaysia and Myanmar, as well as many Javanese.
+The labourers who suffered the highest casualties were the Chinese, as well as Burmese and Indian Tamils from Malaya and Myanmar and many Javanese.

 A lower death rate among Dutch POWs and internees, relative to those from the UK and Australia, has been linked to the fact that many personnel and civilians taken prisoner in the Dutch East Indies had been born there, were long-term residents and/or had Eurasian ancestry; they tended thus to be more resistant to tropical diseases and to be better acclimatized than other Western Allied personnel.

 The quality of medical care received by different groups of prisoners varied enormously.
 One factor was that many European and US doctors had little experience with tropical diseases.
 For example, a group of 400 Dutch prisoners, which included three doctors with extensive tropical medicine experience, suffered no deaths at all.
 Another group, numbering 190 US personnel, to whom Lieutenant Henri Hekking, a Dutch medical officer with experience in the tropics was assigned, suffered only nine deaths.
 Another cohort of 450 US personnel suffered 100 deaths.

 Weight loss among Allied officers who worked on construction was, on average, 9–14 kg (20–30 lb) less than that of enlisted personnel.
 Workers in more isolated areas suffered a much higher death rate than did others.

 War crimes trials

 At the end of World War II, 111 Japanese military officials were tried for war crimes for their brutality during the construction of the railway.
 Thirty-two of them were sentenced to death.
 The most important trial was against the general staff.
 Lieutenant General Eiguma Ishida, overall commander of the Burma Railway, was sentenced to 10 years imprisonment.
 His subordinates Colonel Shigeo Nakamura, Colonel Tamie Ishii and Lieutenant-Colonel Shoichi Yanagita were sentenced to death.
 Major Sotomatsu Chida was sentenced to 10 years imprisonment.
 Hiroshi Abe, a first lieutenant who supervised construction of the railway at Sonkrai where 600 British prisoners out of 1,600 died of cholera and other diseases, was sentenced to death, later commuted to life in prison, as a B/C class war criminal.
 He served 11 years.
-No compensation or reparations have been provided to Southeast Asian victims.